-About half of young respondents are not satisfied with the way democracy works Slovak Republic the in (Fig.3.1).
+About half of young respondents are not satisfied with the way democracy works Slovak Republic in the (Fig.3.1).
 Those who are not satisfied with the way democracy works in the Slovak Republic are more frequently men than women and youth from older age groups than the youngest age group (15-19 years) (Fig.3.2).

-Fig. 3.2 Young people not satsifed with democracy in Slovak Republic by gender and age years old years old years old
+Fig. 3.2 Young people not satsifed with democracy in Slovak Republic by gender and age